The Australian Government released its landmark National Cultural Policy—Revive: a place for every story, a story for every place, on 30 January 2023.

 - Enhancing the Resale Royalty Scheme to provide royalty payments to visual artists, including First Nations artists, from the commercial sale of eligible works internationally.

-- Developing an Arts and Disability Associated Plan, under Australia's Disability Strategy 2021-31, to enable people with disability to access and participate fully in the cultural and creative life of Australia.
+- Developing an Arts and Disability Associated Plan, under Australia's Disability Strategy 2021-31, to support people with disability to access and participate fully in the cultural and creative life of Australia.

 - Increasing support for regional arts and culture through an increase to the Regional Arts Fund.